monomelodies/monki/README.md

 base URL you gave the `Api` constructor.
 If omitted it is that URL that will be used verbatim (e.g. to handle `HEAD` or `OPTIONS`).

+## Handling things like pagination etc. based on GET or POST parameters
+Knock yourself out in your handlers!
+You could also transform your data here, e.g. `json_encode` certain fields before storage.

 ## What's with that name, Monki?
 I'm bilingual, and in Dutch "API" is pronounced like the word for "little monkey".
 So that's why.